DAMarkoff/PetProject_Service_Station/Readme.txt

 		- using conn.close()

+	In progress:
-	In progress: /vehicle [PUT]
+		- /vehicle [PUT]
+		- swagger

 	- vehicle.name in /vehicle	[POST] - ok, but in [PUT]?
 *	- improvements google form
 	- dates: create storage and tire_service_order before today
-    - hello message when user register
+    - hello message when the user has registered
     - 401 status code when the email or token does not exist?
     - change password
     - restore password

 *   - google form for bug reports
-    - estimate the service time and store it in the tire_service_order
-    - when the user deletes the tasks - delete them from the tire_service_order ON CASCADE
+    - estimate the service time and store it in the tire_service_order !check!   - when the user deletes the tasks - delete them from the tire_service_order ON CASCADE

     - rename the DB field's names and def's names to full